Inzhenerka/docs.getdbt.tech/website/docs/reference/deprecations.md

 Ensure your exposure names only contain letters, numbers, and underscores.
 A more human-readable name can be put in the [`label`](/reference/exposure-properties#overview) property of exposures.

+### GenericJSONSchemaValidationDeprecation

+#### Description

+This deprecation type is a catchall/fallback.
+That is to say: we've tried our best to handle all jsonschema validation errors with specific deprecation event types, but it is possible that we missed something.
+Missing something means that either that we failed to handle a specific case with a specific deprecation event OR the jsonchema is wrong in a particular area.

+#### GenericJSONSchemaValidationDeprecation warning resolution

+If you are seeing this deprecation their isn't much to do unfortunately.
+We are continuing to work on reducing instances of this deprecation.
+If you would like guidance on a specific instance you are seeing, please reach out to support (for cloud) or the community slack (for core).

 ### MFCumulativeTypeParamsDeprecation

 In dbt [v1.9](/docs/dbt-versions/core-upgrade/upgrading-to-v1.9) implementing `window` and `time_to_grain` directly on the `type_params` of a [metric](/reference/global-configs/behavior-changes#cumulative-metrics) was deprecated.